brainstormforce/wp-themes-plugins-stats/readme.txt

 The plugin will fetch stats vis slug.

-**How To Use This Plugin?**
+== How To Use This Plugin? ==

-Once this plugin is installed, you can customize it under Settings > WP Advanced Stats.
+Once this plugin is installed, you can customize it under Settings > WP Themes & Plugins Stats.

 Step 1: Under the General tab, manage the global stats number format.
 Set the required parameters, like update interval, count format, date format.
 Step 2: From the shortcodes tab, choose and copy the required code.